A colleague of mine at the University of Birmingham, Ben Horn, recently asked me to respond to the question ‘What is freedom to you?’:

 How can we glimpse freedom and alter our agency?
 In a sense, this was a defining question within Fisher’s work and is not one I can answer.
-But, to close this post, I will turn to another wanderer of the desert who, in my interpretation, sought to answer that question: Albert Camus and The Myth of Sisyphus (1955 ):
+But, to close this post, I will turn to another wanderer of the desert who, in my interpretation, also sought to answer that question: Albert Camus and The Myth of Sisyphus (1955 ):

 I see many people die because they judge that life is not

 worth living.
 I see others paradoxically getting killed for the ideas

 or illusions that give them a reason for living (what is called a